The Best Restaurants Where to Eat in La Paz, Baja Mexico

 Azul Marino

-The first time I visited La Paz, I stayed at Hotel Indigo La Paz Puerto Cortés, formerly known as Costa Baja.
-While I love staying near the malecón, this property is well worth the 15-minute drive from the city center.
-The resort sits near the marina and offers a quieter setting, along with a golf course and several onsite restaurants.
+The first time I visited La Paz, I stayed at Hotel Indigo La Paz Puerto Cortés — formerly known as Costa Baja.
+The resort is near the marina and offers a quiet setting, with a spa, a golf course and several restaurants.
+Only a resort this nice would be worth the 15-minute drive from the malecón.

-Azul Marino quickly became our favorite.
+One of the restaurants, Azul Marino quickly became a favorite.
 The menu focused on fresh seafood but also included great salads and wood-fired pizzas, making it an easy choice more than once during our stay.
-One thing we loved was their willingness to prepare our catch after a last-minute fishing trip that yielded several large mahi mahi.
+One thing we loved was their willingness to prepare our catch after a last-minute fishing trip with a couple of large mahi mahi in tow.

 Since the restaurant has moved to the city center, I can’t say for sure if they still offer this service.
-If you find yourself in a similar situation, though, it’s worth asking – it ended up being one of the best meals I’ve ever had.
+If you find yourself in a similar situation, though, it’s worth asking — it truly was one of the best and most special meals I’ve ever had.
+And if you are near Hotel Indigo, check out their newish seafood restaurant Barco.

 AZUL MARINO